Wooden Pallet Projects is now Upcycle This DIY That. New name but the same great content!

 I sprayed 3-4 coats.
 Ensure that the sealer dries between coats, and if the wood grain rises, sand it off with fine grit.
 Check this article for sanding tips.

 - Drill pilot holes in the bottom board and screw the board to the two vertical ones.
 I used three screws on each side.

 - Screw the magnets in the carved spaces prepared.

 - If not using the magnets but screwing/nailing the top as well, arrange the bottles now and then attach the top board.
 Drill pilot holes and screw the top board to the sidewalls.

 This step is entirely optional.
 You can use clear bottles or paint them with chalk paint.

 - Clean and dry the bottles

 - After the bottles have dried, remove the painter’s tape.
-Next, attach the end of the twine with hot glue and wrap around the bottle (bottom and neck) then glue the other end to the bottle once finished.
+Next, attach the end of the twine with hot glue and wrap it around the bottle (bottom and neck), then glue the other end to the bottle once finished.

 Once the bottles are in the holder, cut the wheat stalks to the desired height and place them in the bottles, and voila!
 It’s done 🙂